JiangXu123/DIY_Lab_Instrument/README.md

 # DIY Lab Instrument
-This repo contains some arduino codes I wrote, the corresponding 3D design(stl file) and circuit for some of my designs of the DIY lab instruments
+This repo contains some arduino codes I wrote, the corresponding 3D design and circuit for some of my designs of the DIY lab instruments
 Home-made bioreactor

 The UV meter is used to roughly measure the UV radiation with range depends on the type of the sensor.